-Well, things got even more interesting: PCR genetic sequencing of these two "varieties," bv. ciliolatum (monotone and prostrate) and bv. discolor (variegated and erect) versus have genetically identical DNA!!!
-True to form, here in this photo, one can see graduation between the two with fading signs of variegation the plants grow more prostrate.
-Yet the bv. ciliolatum elsewhere NEVER showed variegation when it grew up into grasses.
-So... is the "invasive" prostrate v. ciliolatum here simply a deviant of my pre-existing "benign" bv. discolor or did it enter from outside?
+(monotone and prostrate) have genetically identical DNA!!!
+True to form, here in this photo, one can see graduation between the two with fading signs of variegation as the plants grew more prostrate.
+Yet the v. ciliolatum elsewhere NEVER showed variegation when it grew up into grasses.
+So... is the "invasive" prostrate v. ciliolatum here simply a deviant of my pre-existing "benign" v. discolor or did it enter from outside?
 As the prostrate variety appears to be so aggressive, should I tolerate it if it excludes other natives?
 Yet given that the difference IS heritable, what is the substance of that difference?
 Is it epigenetic?
 How does that manifest biochemically?

 More importantly, could the subtlety of this distinction teach us something about what makes a plant invasive?

 After reading about how strain-specific the Trifolium-Rhizobium symbiosis can be, I had wondered whether returning Fabaceae would find their bacterial symbiotes still alive and well distributed in the soil here.
 The survey I did produced mixed results.
-The lupines did fine as did our small lotus species, both of which I had long suspected had survived in our seed bank (lotuses (Acmispon spp.) are not picky about the Bradyrhizobium they require for nodulation).
+The lupines did fine as did our small lotus species, all of which I had long suspected had survived in our seed bank (lotuses (Acmispon spp.) are not picky about the Bradyrhizobium they require for nodulation).
 New exotic clovers showed no bacterial nodules on the roots.
-Long established exotics did, even though they were introduced before people learned about the importance of matching strains to each particular clover!
+Long established exotics did, even though they were introduced before people learned about the importance for each particular clover!
 Not all returning native clovers formed nodules well.
 We know that R. trifolii is capable of genetic transformation, modifying itself by incorporating loose DNA.
-My guess is that it adapts by horizontal gene transfer abetted by repeated shearing and incubation in ungulate rumen.
-How long does that take?
+My guess is that it adapts by horizontal gene transfer abetted by repeated shearing and incubation in ungulate rumen and is distributed by trampling in mud.
+How long?
 In 2023 I noticed nodules for the first time on "rose clover" (T. hirtum) I had introduced in 1991.
 So, 30 years?